johnschriner/presentations/digitalocean.md

 In the `Installed Extensions` section, Maintenance extension will be listed, no restart of the services necessary.

-By clicking on the link for `Wiki Interface` or navigating to `http://[SERVER_IP]/mediawiki/index.php?title=Special:Maintenance`, we'll see all of the maintenance scripts available.
+By clicking on the link for `Wiki Interface` or navigating to:

+`http://[SERVER_IP]/mediawiki/index.php?title=Special:Maintenance`, we'll see all of the maintenance scripts available.

 ##Conclusion
 We now have the latest MediaWiki with Lighttpd running on Ubuntu 14.04.

 We've added an extension and now we have to start creating content.
 <p align="right">by John Schriner</p>